Not All Adapters Matter: Selective Adapter Freezing for Memory-Efficient Fine-Tuning of Language Models: Selective Adapter Freezing (SAFE)

 \subsection{Regularization Effect of SAFE}

 By selectively freezing less critical adapters, SAFE induces a regularization effect within the model.
 In transformer-based PLM \(\mathcal{N}_0\), each of the \(l\) transformer blocks \(T_l\) is equipped with a distinct set of parameters \(\theta^0_l\) for \(l \in \{1, \ldots, n\}\).
-To reduce the computational overhead of directly fine-tuning all parameters \(\theta^0_l\), lightweight adapters \(\Delta \theta_l\) are introduced.
-To clarify how introducing adapters contributes to performance enhancements, Fu et al. \cite{fu2023effectiveness} formalize the optimization function as follows:
+To reduce the computational overhead of fine-tuning all parameters \(\theta^0_l\), lightweight adapters \(\Delta \theta_l\) are introduced.
+To clarify how introducing adapters contribute to performance enhancements, \citet{fu2023effectiveness} formalize the optimization function as follows:

 where \(\theta = \theta^0 + M\Delta \theta\) and \(M \in \{0,1\}^{m \times m}\), with \(m=\text{dim}(\theta)\), serves as a diagonal matrix for selective parameter adjustment.
 Each diagonal element \(M_{ii} \in \{0,1\}\) indicates whether the corresponding parameter of \(\Delta \theta_i\) is active (\(1\)) or inactive (\(0\)), with all off-diagonal elements \(M_{ij}\) set to 0.
 The regularization term is crucial for explaining how parameter constraints introduced by adapters can enhance model performance on downstream tasks.
 The $rank(M)$ is bounded by \(m\), reflecting full capacity for parameter adaptation within each transformer block.
-However, such an approach can lead to excessive computation.
-In contrast, our study explores the implications of constraining the $rank(M)$ to a reduced upper limit of \(\frac{m}{l}\) by selectively activating $\Delta W_l$ for $T_l$.
+However, such an approach can lead to excessive computation (See Figure~\ref{fig_1}).
+In contrast, our study explores the implications of constraining the $rank(M)$ to a reduced upper bound from $m$ to the number of trainable parameters following the proposed freezing algorithm in Section~\ref{Section 4.2}.
+For instance, in our motivational analysis in Section~\ref{Section 3}, where we limit the number of trainable parameters to one adapter per layer, the $rank(M)$ is bounded by $\frac{m}{l}$ by selectively activating $\Delta W_l$ for $T_l$.
 This constraint not only optimizes computational efficiency but also preserves the adaptability essential for superior performance on downstream tasks, as evidenced by our empirical results detailed in Section~\ref{Section 5.3}.